Aiir makes it easy to manage news content on your website and mobile apps with our dedicated News app.

 Categories which are fed from external feeds cannot be selected when creating a news article.
 The articles are automatically populated from the feed and the content and the order of the articles must remain synchronised with the feed.
 You do however have the option to 'block' specific articles from appearing.

 Before you can create a news article, make sure you've created a category.

-If an article is marked as a draft but scheduled to go live, it will not go live, and you must take it out of draft first.
+If an article has "Draft" selected but is scheduled to go live, it will not go live.
+You must un-select the draft option first.

 Each article has a main image, which will be shown on index pages where it is linked to, and in the body of the article itself.
 If you like, you can serve different images to social networks when it's linked to from Facebook and Twitter.
 If you don't need to vary the image for those networks, there's no need to select the same image again.
 Pay attention to the size requirements though, to ensure the correct image is served as the thumbnail where you embed it.

 You can post a news article to social media after it is saved for the first time, if: